This is a list of my favourite Amsterdam Foods and where to find them. These are typical Dutch foods and mostly streetfood.

 I love to try Streetfood wherever I am, as it really belongs to a countries culture and my travel experience.
 As I have a sweet tooth, most of the foods I tried are sweet and they are not healthy at all but extremely tasty.
 Just thinking of it makes my mouth water.
 Amsterdam foods are everywhere, there are a lot of beautiful cafés, restaurants, beergardens and food stalls and you will definitely not be starving when visiting the city.
 Every corner smells like food, of course mixed with the smell from coffeshops…

 I could eat the foods all day…non stop, they are really that good.
 What I love most about it is that you get them on markets and authentic places where all the locals eat too.

-So this is the list of my favourite Amsterdam Foods:
+List of my favourite Amsterdam Foods:

 This is what most people think is a pancake but it is very different.
 It´s way thinner and I like it better.
 There are many different variations, from sweet to savoury with fruits, chocolate, cream, cheese, vegetables, you name it.
 They have a really nice texture and taste so delicious, that i couldn´t believe it.
 I know these kind of pancakes from home but I still think these are the best pancakes I ever had!